Modernist monuments and sites to see in Barcelona

 Now, let’s talk about the most wonderful houses you’ll never have the occasion to see!

 Casa Amatller is a building in the Modernisme style in Barcelona, designed by Josep Puig i Cadafalch.
-The building was originally designed as a residence for chocolatier Antoni Amatller and was constructed between 1898 and 1900.
+The building was originally a residence for the chocolatier Antoni Amatller and was constructed between 1898 and 1900.

 Casa de les Punxes